shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab01_Creating_Cases.md

      ![](../images/addsubjecttree.png)

-1. In the Create a subject dialog, enter the following information and remaining leave default then Select **Save and close (3)**:
+1. In the Create a subject dialog, enter the following information and remaining leave default then Select **Save and close**:

      - Title: type **Maintenance (1)** for the subject.